-- Download the size you require directly from Flickr, using the button on the bottom right hand side.
+- Download the size you require directly from Flickr, using the button on the bottom right-hand side.

 Here’s one of mine, I have applied CC Attribution-ShareAlike 2.0 Generic.
 This means that you can share the image if you credit me, and you can modify or build on it, providing you state that you have done so.

-This one was actually new to me, and was a great find since it’s an excellent resource if you’re trying to get away from that horrible traditional stock photo look.
+This one was actually new to me and was a great find since it’s an excellent resource if you’re trying to get away from that horrible traditional stock photo look.
 Founded in 1996, the Morgue File was designed ‘by creatives, for creatives’ and ALL of the photos are free to download for personal and commercial use.

-There’s no getting away from the more stock photo look of images you can get from Pixabay, but hey-ho, they have a wide range of images from dogs in party hats to advocados.
+There’s no getting away from the more stock photo look of images you can get from Pixabay, but hey-ho, they have a wide range of images from dogs in party hats to avocados.
 Now if that isn’t a challenge to use your imagination for a new clothing brand concept, I don’t know what is.

-Don’t just think of your typical space imagery, there’s a lot of other cool retro things and design if you’re into that kind of thing.
+Don’t just think of your typical space imagery, there’s a lot of other cool retro things and design at NASA if you’re into that kind of thing.
 Here are some I thought were pretty cool for t-shirt printing.

 Last but not least, check out Unsplash for Instagram come National Geographic style photos that are nothing short of downright sexy, high resolution, exquisite colours and ‘do whatever you want’ policy on their copyright license.
-Save the best until last!
+Save the best for last!